Uranium Soda is an independant studio based in Toulouse (France).

 (reported by Jules De Guglielmi)

-We first met in high school back in 2005.
+I first met Romain in high school back in 2005.
 We started working together in 2012, with further skills.
-We didn't have any specific game development knowledge neither any professional experience of it.
-But we had highly synergistic profiles : software developer & graphic artist.
-We could make this childhood's dream come true, and this idea was, and still is, very exciting.
+We didn't have any specific game development knowledge neither any professional experience of it when we began.
+But we had complementary technical profiles to create a video game : software developer & graphic artist.
+We could make this childhood's dream come true, and this idea was very motivating.

 For years, between studies and labours, we have been seeking for a game style, for a creative software technology, for a unique gameplay.
 Regularly reshaping our projects as we learned new skills, never settling something for good except one thing : it would be a mobile game... (do not ask why)